Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

 In Sec. \ref{sec:3siteoptim}, we demonstrated that the optimistic gradient ascent approach successfully identified the optimal energy profile for a three-site toy model.
 Building on this success, we now extend our analysis to longer chains.
 Instead of explicitly defining nearest- and next-nearest-neighbor tunnelings, we employ a power-law tunneling scheme, as described in Eq. \eqref{powerlaw}.
 Two coupling regimes are studied: \(\alpha = 1\) and \(\alpha = 3\), corresponding to, respectively, ``long-range'' and ``short-range'' coupling.

 In the following, we present results for nine- and ten-site systems.
 These cases were selected to investigate possible even-odd effects in the chain length.
 For completeness, Appendix \ref{AppendixB} provides parallel simulation results for intermediate chain lengths of five and six sites.
+Given the complexity of the model, we did not attempt to solve it analytically.
+However, it is worth pointing out that mapping the quantum transport system to classical kinetic networks may allow derivations of closed-form expressions \cite{Cao09}.

+In addition to considerations of coherent and incoherent effects, the choice of \(\gamma_l\) further controls this transport trend.
+However, to fairly compare results between different models, we keep this parameter fixed and instead focus on the roles of the inner-chain energy profile and the environmental model.

 As a reminder, for an $N$-site chain, we optimize over the $N-1$ energy levels relative to site 1, which is fixed as a reference point to zero energy.
 Other parameters are kept constant.
-We typically set the maximum tunneling energy to $J_{\text{max}} = 0.2$ and the leak rate to $\gamma_l = 0.1$.
-In OQS Model I, the dephasing rate is set to $\Gamma = 0.1$, while in OQS Model II we use a temperature of $T = 0.2$ and the dimensionless system-bath coupling $\Gamma_0 = 0.1$.
+We set the maximum tunneling energy to $J_{\text{max}} = 0.2$ and the leak rate to $\gamma_l = 0.1$.
+In OQS Model I, the dephasing rate is set to $\Gamma = 0.1$, while in OQS Model II we use a temperature of $T = 0.2$ and set the dimensionless system-bath coupling to $\Gamma_0 = 0.1$.